dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 ## My first Phoenix app

-With holiday season fast approaching and a growing family, we're now counting down the days to sit at home in-front of our (fake) fireplace :)
+With holiday season fast approaching and a growing family, we're now counting down the days to sit at home in-front of our (fake) fireplace and open some presents! :)

 ***So I thought why not?***